SebastianPost96/rx-boilerstate/README.md

-# Rx Boilerstate
+# rx-boilerstate

-Rx Boilerstate is a minimalistic and performant library for managing state in Angular applications.
-It provides a boilerplate class that can be extended to easily create an Observable state.
+rx-boilerstate is a minimalistic and performant library designed for state management in Angular applications.
+It provides a boilerplate state class that can be extended to easily create an Observable state.

 ### Features